CantCode023/RoliHub/README.md

-Go to packages and download the zip file.
+Go to releases and download the zip file.